 General.
 Deposit accounts of all types have historically constituted the primary source of funds for the Bank's lending and investment activities.
-To a lesser extent, the Bank also derives funds from borrowings from the FHLB, amortization and prepayment of loans and mortgage-backed securities, and sales of loans and securities.
-Additionally, the Bank has registered with the FRBB to access its discount window.
-The Bank has pledged the bulk of its home equity portfolio to secure borrowings from the discount window and may increase availability by pledging additional assets.
+The Bank also derives funds from borrowings from the FHLB, amortization and prepayment of loans, and sales of loans and securities.
+Additionally, the Bank has registered with the FRBB to access its Discount Window.
+The Bank has pledged the bulk of its home equity portfolio and a portion of the real estate loan portfolio to secure borrowings from the Discount Window, and may increase availability by pledging additional assets.
 The availability of funds is influenced by prevailing interest rates, competition, and other market conditions.

 Deposits.
-At December 31, 2022, the Bank had \$2.505 billion in savings accounts, demand accounts, negotiable order of withdrawal ("NOW") accounts, money market accounts and certificates of deposit.
+At December 31, 2023, the Bank had \$2.350 billion in savings accounts, demand accounts, negotiable order of withdrawal ("NOW") accounts, money market accounts and certificates of deposit.
 Certificates have maturities ranging in terms from sixty days to five years.
 Included among these deposit products are individual retirement account certificates.
 The Bank also accepts deposits through its on-premises ATMs and is a member of other ATM networks.
 The Bank opens deposit accounts, including checking accounts, money market accounts, and certificates of deposit, directly online for personal customers.
 The Bank accepts term certificates of deposit through Internet listing services and through approved brokers (together "wholesale time deposits").
 The Bank's cost of funds, and its ability to attract and maintain deposits, have been, and will continue to be, significantly affected by economic and competitive conditions.
 The Bank offers a variety of deposit accounts to individuals and commercial customers.
-The Bank's deposits are insured by the FDIC, up to \$250,000 per separately insured depositor and up to \$250,000 for retirement accounts.

-DIF insures the portion of deposits in excess of these amounts.
+The Bank's deposits are insured by the FDIC, up to \$250,000 per depositor for deposits held in the same right and capacity.
+The DIF insures the portion of deposits in excess of these amounts.

 Borrowings.
-At December 31, 2022, the Bank had \$1.276 billion in borrowings from the FHLB.
-The Bank can borrow up to approximately \$2.085 billion, in total, based on the Bank's qualified collateral, which includes certain residential mortgage loans, first mortgage loans on non-owner occupied residential property, first mortgage loans on multifamily residential property, and pledged commercial mortgage loans.
+At December 31, 2023, the Bank had \$1.693 billion in borrowings from the FHLB.
+The Bank can borrow up to approximately \$2.053 billion, in total, based on the Bank's qualified collateral, which includes certain residential mortgage loans, first mortgage loans on non-owner occupied residential property, first mortgage loans on multifamily residential property, and pledged commercial mortgage loans.
 Upon specific approval from the FHLB, the Bank may also pledge other mortgage loans to secure additional borrowings.